Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Conclusion

-\paragraph{Conclusion} Seventeen years of AIRS nighttime, cloud-clear OLR measurements reveal 0.358$\pm$0.067 Wm$^{-2}$ additional radiative forcing induced by +37 ppm atmospheric \ch{CO_2}.
-Unfortunately, AIRS lacks measurement capability at 580-650 cm$^{-1}$ for complete \ch{CO_2} $v_2$ band characterization, therefore this empirical estimate of increased forcing was devised by presuming \ch{CO_2} $v_2$ wing symmetry and doubling the observed wing's radiative forcing.
-The IPCC Fifth Assessment Report predicted 0.508$\pm$0.102 Wm$^{-2}$ RF resulting from this \ch{CO_2} increase, 42\% more forcing than actually observed.
-The lack of quantitative long-term global OLR studies may be permitting inaccuracies to persist in general circulation model forecasts of the effects of rising \ch{CO_2} or other greenhouse gasses.
+Climate models of the Earth energy system may contain errors of opposite signs in different spectral bands that fortuitously compensate, providing satisfactory model agreement for nonphysical reasons \citep{huang2007strict, etminan2016radiative}.
+Empirical measurement by hyperspectral satellites provides a means to adjudicate between different climate model RF calculations and promote only those matching reality.
+Seventeen years of AIRS nighttime, clear-sky OLR measurements reveal 0.360$\pm$0.026 Wm$^{-2}$ additional longwave radiative forcing induced by +37 ppm atmospheric \ch{CO_2}.
+AIRS lacks measurement capability at 575-650 cm$^{-1}$ for complete \ch{CO_2} $v_2$ band characterization, therefore this empirical estimate of increased forcing was devised by presuming \ch{CO_2} $v_2$ wing symmetry and doubling the observed wing's radiative forcing.
+The latest generation CMIP6 climate models predict 0.431-0.516 Wm$^{-2}$ of clear-sky longwave ERF, +20-43\% greater than observed by AIRS.
+Current climate models may require modest revision to bring {\ch{CO_2}} forcing computations into agreement with observation.

-\paragraph{Acknowledgments} The author acknowledges Robert Amour and Leon de Almeida for analysis program creation, Nolan Nicholson for the custom data plotting program and Steven J. Martin for the many informative conversations.
-All code for data assimilation and analysis is available at \url{https://github.com/rentcp/Heatwave}.